 34. Last Minute Show Tickets

 Want to escape the rain to take in a show, but don’t have tickets?
 Check for last minute discounted seats at the TKTS booth in Leicester Square.
-You can also check for seats through them online.
-I also have had good luck finding cheap seats through London Theatre Direct.
+I’ve also had good luck securing tickets for a good price with London Theatre Direct.

 What better theme for an escape room than the most famous detective of all time?
-This escape room will test your mind and immerse you in the world of Sherlock Holmes.
+The Sherlock Holmes escape room will test your mind and immerse you in a world of mystery and intrigue.

 37. Lady Dinah’s Cat Emporium

 Enjoy a snack and make some new furry friends at London’s original cat cafe.
+Lady Dinah’s Cat Emporium has been helping rescue cats find a new home since 2014.
 Note that they only welcome children over 12.

 38. Platform 9 ¾ at King’s Cross Station

 Visit King’s Cross Station and see the spot where Harry first departed for Hogwarts.
-It should be no surprise that you’ll find a photo opportunity and a shop selling Harry Potter merchandise on the spot.
+It should be no surprise that you’ll find a photo opportunity at the fictional platform entrance and a gift shop selling Harry Potter merchandise.

 39. Hampstead Heath